- PLAN YOUR VISIT

 Over the years, the Storyland playsets were removed, and animal exhibit areas were constructed.
 A Nature Trail pathway was added to provide visitors with opportunities to meet a variety of animals up-close.
 The indoor Insect Zoo got its start as a temporary exhibit in 1979, proving so popular that it became a permanent exhibit shortly thereafter.
 In 1996, Rapunzel’s Castle — the last vestige of Storyland — was demolished and replaced with a new entranceway, which included a trout stream, wetlands interpretive station and a large bronze statue of geese.
 In 2000, the Meerkat and Prairie Dog exhibit opened, providing close-up viewing of two diverse burrowing mammals with a wide variety of activities, such as crawl-in burrows, for the kids.

 The Children’s Zoo has evolved from its early Storyland days to become an exciting part of the Zoo experience.
 Here, children are given the means to become involved with animals in a positive way.
-Presentations such as livestock demonstrations and parrot presentations impart important information to youngsters, while hands-on activities such as grooming a goat, or feeding a donkey helps to build unique bonds with animals.
-Today, visitors can learn about farm life and meet rare breeds of domestic animals in the Family Farm, see birds of prey perched on Hawk Hill in front of the Koret Animal Resource Center, meet youth volunteers and a variety of animals on the Nature Trail during the summer, visit some of the world’s most unusual creatures in the Insect Zoo, and see some exotic Native American animals.
+Presentations such as livestock demonstrations and hatchery care impart important information to youngsters, while hands-on activities such as grooming or feeding the goats help to build unique bonds with animals.
+Today, visitors can learn about farm life and meet rare breeds of domestic animals in the Family Farm, see birds of prey at the Koret Animal Resource Center, meet youth volunteers and a variety of animals on the Nature Trail during the summer, and visit some of the world’s most unusual creatures in the Insect Zoo.